-(27) Embodiments of the method described and the functional operations described in this description can be implemented in computer software, in computer hardware, including the structures disclosed in this description and their structural equivalents, or in combinations of one or more of them.
+Embodiments of the method described and the functional operations described in this description can be implemented (400) in computer software, in computer hardware, including the structures disclosed in this description and their structural equivalents, or in combinations of one or more of them.

-(28) The computer storage medium can be a machine-readable storage device, a machine-readable storage substrate, a random or serial access memory device, or a combination of one or more of them.
-Alternatively or in addition, the program instructions can be encoded on Cloud computing solution.
-The herein description includes Cloud Storage and Cloud Subsystem.
+The computer storage medium can be a machine-readable storage device, a machine-readable storage substrate, a random or serial access memory device, or a combination of one or more of them.
+Alternatively or in addition, the program instructions can be encoded as a cloud computing solution.
+The herein description includes Cloud Storage and Cloud Subsystem (405).

-(29) A computer program, which may also be referred to or described as a program, software, a software application, an app, a module, a software module, a script, or code, can be written in any form of programming language, including compiled or interpreted languages, or declarative or procedural languages; and it can be deployed in any form, including as a standalone program or as a module, component, subroutine, or other unit suitable for use in a computing environment.
+A computer program, which may also be referred to or described as a program, software, a software application, an app, a module, a software module, a script, or code, can be written in any form of programming language, including compiled or interpreted languages, or declarative or procedural languages; and it can be deployed in any form, including as a standalone program or as a module, component, subroutine, or other unit suitable for use in a computing environment.
 A program may, but need not, correspond to a file in a file system.
 A computer program can be deployed to be executed on one computer or on multiple computers that are located at one site or distributed across multiple sites and interconnected by a WAN, LAN or across the internet.

-(30) In this herein description, the term "database" (303) is used in the broad sense to refer to the existing collection of data: the data does not need to be structured in any particular way, or structured at all, and it can be stored on storage devices in one or more locations.
-For this method the storage is located via Cloud Storage.
+In this herein description, the term "database" (303) is used in the broad sense to refer to the existing collection of data: the data does not need to be structured in any particular way, or structured at all, and it can be stored on storage devices in one or more locations.
+In some examples of the method the storage is located via Cloud Storage.

-(31) In this description the term "engine" is used in the broad sense to refer to a software-based system, subsystem, or process that is programmed to perform one or more specific functions.
+In this description the term "engine" is used in the broad sense to refer to a software-based system, subsystem, or process that is programmed to perform one or more specific functions.
 The training engine will be implemented as one or more software modules or components, installed on one or more computers in one or more locations.
 In some cases, one or more computers will be dedicated to a particular engine; in other cases, multiple engines can be installed and running on the same computer or computers.
-For this method is located via a Cloud based recognition engine.
+In some examples the method is located via a Cloud based recognition engine.

-(32) The processes and logic flows in this description can be performed by one or more programmable computers executing one or more computer programs to perform functions by operating on input data and generating output.
+The processes and logic flows in this description (100) can be performed by one or more programmable computers executing one or more computer programs to perform functions by operating on input data and generating output (500).